AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-03-10/running-postgres-in-the-browser.md

 migrate().then(renderApp);
 ```

-I've provided an example repo at the end of this post showing how I executed the migration wrapped in [Suspense](https://react.dev/reference/react/Suspense) so that a placeholder is shown during initalisation.
+I've provided an example repo at the end of this post showing how I executed the migration wrapped in [Suspense](https://react.dev/reference/react/Suspense) so that a placeholder is shown during initialisation.

 # Basic CRUD operations
 It's just Drizzle all the way forward now, there's a bunch of [documentation](https://orm.drizzle.team/docs/rqb), but here's some examples sticking with the TODO theme: